john-gelinas/Final-Project-Pathfinder-2e/README.md

 * A page to view a character and also edit the fields of the character (javascript to show/hide the edit fields)
 * A new character page to create a new character from scratch, filling in all fields

-This project required that I learn some new techniques in order to execute this app.
-The first new experience for me was using VSCode, rather than CS50 IDE.
-The IDE is user friendly, but comes with lots more features and nuance to get used to.
-Additionally, I chose to develop my app in a virtual environment, to keep the packages and setup separate from any other projects in the future.
-I also needed to learn how to dynamically route URLs in flask to redirect to various characters without knowing the urls in advance.
-Because VSCode does not have CS50s libraries, I needed to find another way to execute sql commands on my database.
-I chose to use the sqlite python library.
-This requires connection and cursor objects and demanded some debugging due to the nature of these objects.
-One example of that required a workaround were the dynamic queries that needed to be SQL-injection resistant.
+I chose to develop my app in a virtual environment, to keep the packages and setup separate from any other projects in the future.
+URLs are dynamically routed in flask to redirect to various characters.
+I chose to use the sqlite python library to manipulate a local database.
+This requires connection and cursor objects to create, read, update, and delete.
+The dynamic queries also need to be SQL-injection resistant.
 The "?" syntax is not always supported with this library so another helper function was required to "scrub" user inputs of most special characters.

-Some other interesting features that took some time include the scripting to make the nav links "active".
-This required some checking of the current url to format the nav links correctlty.
+Some other interesting features include the scripting to make the nav links "active".
+This required checking the current url to format the nav links correctlty.
 I also added navbar collapsing for mobile devices and messages with icons for login.

-## How to Use
+## How to Run Locally

 `pip install requirements.txt`